When purchasing any type of homebrew supplies, it is important to purchase quality products that are well made from

 These convenience features, in my opinion are way worth the extra cash over your standard product.

-Big Mouth has designed their fermenters to incorporate a spigot at the bottom of the fermenter for a siphonless design.
+Big Mouth has designed their homebrew fermenters to incorporate a spigot at the bottom of the fermenter for a siphon free design.
 This makes it extremely easy to attach a hose and transfer the wort to a secondary fermenter or bottling buckets before you start to tap your wine or beer batch into bottles.

 Another great feature that I love is the dual port lid that allows for a myriad of options.

 The Big Mouth Bubbler comes in two different sizes, 5 gallons and 6.5 gallons.
-If you’re sold on the carboy style fermenter, these are a great step up and highly suggest going with one of these.
+If you’re sold on the carboy style fermenter, these are a great step up and I highly suggest going with one of these.

 – or –

 #4 Kegco Carboy

 One of the most common home brew fermenters is the carboy.
 This product is large glass bottle that generally ranges in size from 5 gallons up to 15 gallons and is definitely one of the more inexpensive options for fermentation, especially when compared to the stainless steel conical fermenters.

 I find this option to be much better than their plastic counterpart because they do not hold odor or bacteria and they don’t scratch, discolor and break down over time, and you also have a view of the recipe that’s being fermented.

 Make sure to pick a bubbler airlock if you’re sold on this product.
 Airlocks will allow the gasses to escape while still maintaining a tight air seal preventing contamination.